 Tuesdays Not Saturdays

-by Barry Primus
+written by Barry Primus

 The cast in order of appearance: Raul S. Julia, Bob Lesser, Jayson Glastone, Mike Vlastas, Sofia Vassilieva, David Proval, Eddie Kehler, Adam Cushman, Barry Primus

 In an old Russian bathhouse on the Lower East side of New York, patrons come to cleanse themselves of the dirt and struggle of a week’s work in the city.
 The heat is their medicine and the masseuse is their high priest.
 They struggle both with themselves and each other consciously, or unconsciously, seeking healing from some deep wounds as the heat rises and their dilemmas surface.

 written by Toby Armour, directed by George Ferencz

 The cast includes: Lissa Moira, Richarda Abrams, Gregory Marlow, and Jenne Vath